It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: CONCLUSION, BROADER IMPACT, AND FUTURE WORK

-{\bf Intuition For Existing / New Estimators:} The heuristic of {\it finding linearly independent sufficient statistics} to construct a CVE, and {\it treating the CVE as a fixed point iteration by repeatedly applying the M step} gives an estimator, even if conditions for Theorem~\ref{equal_variances_theorem_thingy} are not met.
+{\bf Intuition For Existing / New Estimators:} The heuristic of {\it finding linearly independent sufficient statistics} to construct a CVE, and {\it treating the CVE as a fixed point iteration} gives an estimator, even if conditions for Theorem~\ref{equal_variances_theorem_thingy} are not met.
 The variance reduction from the CVE also gives some intuition of how the initial data can affect variance reduction.